The Linda Buchanan Award

 Do you know someone who has made a difference?

-The Linda Buchanan Award is given to an individual who has made an outstanding contribution to the field of volunteer administration.
+The Linda Buchanan Award is given to an individual who has made an outstanding contribution to the field of volunteer engagement.
 It is named after Linda Buchanan, a visionary of human capacity and a pursuer of community improvement.
 Linda served as a Village Councillor in Port Stanley and was the first recipient of the award in 1991.
 She inspired those around her to reach new heights and helped individuals realize their potential in their own unique way.
 Linda was a family person, a mentor and a friend to many people.
 She was a professional and above all, she was proud to be herself in a most natural way.

 Just a short seven years after Linda was awarded for her contribution to volunteer administration, she was taken away from us in a tragic car accident.
 Earlier on in that fateful day she had been kite-flying with a number of volunteers.
 The activity of kite-flying is a fitting example of Linda’s zest for life, optimism and vision for new heights.
 To commemorate her lasting legacy, PAVRO renamed the Outstanding Administrator Award in her honour and memory.

 Nominations are invited each year from our membership - a colleague who deserves this special recognition, an administrator who has inspired and mentored, someone who has strengthened the volunteer force in their organization or community.

 The winner of each year's Award will serve on the Awards Selection Committee for the following year.

 Nominations Now Open!
 Deadline to submit is Monday, October 18th 2021.

 Join us in congratulating the recipient of the 2020 Linda Buchanan Award - Charmaine Cades